erikeldridge/erikeldridge.github.com/_posts/2018-05-22-coastal-sage-scrub-permaculture.md

 ---
 # Problem statement

-I live in the [coastal sage scrub plant community](https://www.laspilitas.com/nature-of-california/communities/coastal-sage-scrub).
+I live in the [Burlingame "Terrace"](https://goo.gl/maps/TTiNWPgg1kw), which is in the [coastal sage scrub plant community](https://www.laspilitas.com/nature-of-california/communities/coastal-sage-scrub).
 I'd like the plants growing around my home to reflect this community and/or produce food.

 The permaculture discipline provides handy phrases like [_guild_](https://www.chelseagreen.com/blogs/natural-polycultures-mimicking-nature-in-your-veggie-garden/) (recreations of plant communities found in nature) and [_companion plants_](https://www.chelseagreen.com/blogs/interplanting-and-beyond/) (symbiotic or mutually supportive), and concepts like a [_seven-layer garden_](https://www.chelseagreen.com/blogs/designing-a-forest-garden-the-seven-story-garden/) and soil building.